-The study is based on both primary and secondary data and information.
-The primary data includes data collected from field using Environmental and Social Screening Checklist and proformas (attached as Annexure-A).
+The ESMP is based on both primary and secondary data and information.
+The primary data includes data collected from the field using Environmental and Social Screening Checklist and proformas (attached as Annexure-A).
 The secondary data includes a review of relevant information from literature and published reports.
 Discussions were held with stakeholders including government officials and community representatives.
-The main purpose of this approach was to gather the people's perceptions about the proposed Project and its environmental and social impacts.
+The main purpose of this approach was to gather people's perceptions about the subproject and its environmental and social impacts.